sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

-Constraint calculations and coordinate updates default to CPU but can be offloaded with ``-update gpu``, though only to NVIDIA GPUs, only if GROMACS is executes on a single rank, and currently (GROMACS 2020) subject to further limitations (no free-energy, no virtual sites, no Ewald surface correction, no replica exchange, no constraint pulling, no orientation restraints and no computational electrophysiology).
+Constraint calculations and coordinate updates default to CPU but can be offloaded with ``-update gpu``, though only to NVIDIA GPUs, only if GROMACS is executes on a single rank, and ( or GROMACS 2020) subject to further limitations (no free-energy, no virtual sites, no Ewald surface correction, no replica exchange, no constraint pulling, no orientation restraints and no computational electrophysiology).